-State Data Nationwide Data 1 1 Total Number of Long-Term Care Claims Reported 2 Total Number of Long-Term Care Claims Denied/Not Paid 3 Number of Claims Not Paid due to Preexisting Condition Exclusion 4 Number of Claims Not Paid due to Waiting (Elimination) Period Not Met 5 Net Number of Long-Term Care Claims Denied for Reporting Purposes (Line 2 Minus Line 3 Minus Line 4) 6 Percentage of Long-Term Care Claims Denied of Those Reported (Line 5 Divided By Line 1) 7 Number of Long-Term Care Claim Denied due to: 8 • Long-Term Care Services Not Covered under the Policy 2 9 • Provider/Facility Not Qualified under the Policy 3 10 Benefit Eligibility Criteria Not Met 4 11 • Other
+State Data Nationwide Data 1 1 Total Number of Long-Term Care Claims Reported 2 Total Number of Long-Term Care Claims Denied/Not Paid 3 Number of Claims Not Paid due to Preexisting Condition Exclusion 4 Number of Claims Not Paid due to Waiting (Elimination) Period Not Met 5 Net Number of Long-Term Care Claims Denied for Reporting Purposes (Line 2 Minus Line 3 Minus Line 4) 6 Percentage of Long-Term Care Claims Denied of Those Reported (Line 5 Divided By Line 1) 7 Number of Long-Term Care Claim Denied due to: 8 Long-Term Care Services Not Covered under the Policy 2 9 • Provider/Facility Not Qualified under the Policy 3 10 Benefit Eligibility Criteria Not Met 4 11 • Other

-- Example-a facility that does not meet the minimum level of care requirements or the licensing requirements as outlined in the policy. - 4.
+- 1. The nationwide data may be viewed as a more representative and credible indicator where the data for claims reported and denied for your state are small in number. - 2.
+Example-home health care claim filed under a nursing home only policy. - Example-a facility that does not meet the minimum level of care requirements or the licensing requirements as outlined in the policy. - 4.
 Examples-a benefit trigger not met, certification by a licensed health care practitioner not provided, no plan of care.